Crypto-TII/multivariate_quadratic_estimator/README.md

     $ make rundocker

-Once completed, you will be prompted the shell inside the docker image.
-From there, simply run
+Once completed, you will be able to use the estimator inside the sage shell.

-    $ make

-This will install the MQ estimator inside the Docker image.

 ## Local Installation